jishnu7/Indic-Keyboard-Prime/README.md

 - [ ] Manipuri
 - [ ] Try to increase width of keys in Inscript layout
 - [ ] Fix Tamil-99 (add character replacement)
+- [ ] Modify welcome screen, sort and add more languages

 ## Credits / Thanks
 This project uses code from `jquery.ime` project of Wikimedia and some of the layouts are ported from there.